erc-dharma/mahabharata/readme.md

 # ସାରଳା ମହାଭାରତ: Sāraḷā Dāsa's Mahābhārata

-The `iast` directory contains the "work" version viz. the one that should be amended if need be.
+The `iso` directory contains the "work" version viz. the one that should be amended if need be.

-The `ori` directory contains an automatic conversion in the Oriya script of the contents of the `iast` directory.
+The `ori` directory contains an automatic conversion in the Oriya script of the contents of the `iso` directory.
 The conversion is done with `translit.py`.
 To update the `ori` directory, run:

 	make

-The file `missing_alpha.txt` contains a frequency table of alphabetic characters in `iast` that are not converted to the Oriya script.
+The file `missing_alpha.txt` contains a frequency table of alphabetic characters in `iso` that are not converted to the Oriya script.
 These are characters we do not know how to transliterate.

 The `orig` directory contains Arlo's original data (which dates from august